ASGN (NYSE:ASGN) Releases FY 2021 Earnings Guidance

 ASGN (NYSE:ASGN) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided EPS guidance of $5.060-$5.170 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.040.
+The company provided earnings per share (EPS) guidance of $5.060-$5.170 for the period, compared to the Thomson Reuters consensus estimate of $5.040.
 The company issued revenue guidance of $3.92 billion-$3.96 billion, compared to the consensus revenue estimate of $3.97 billion.ASGN also updated its FY 2024 guidance to EPS.

-ASGN (NYSE:ASGN) last posted its earnings results on Tuesday, July 27th.
-The business services provider reported $1.32 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.27 by $0.05.
-The company had revenue of $974.90 million for the quarter, compared to analyst estimates of $964.25 million.
+ASGN (NYSE:ASGN) last released its earnings results on Tuesday, July 27th.
+The business services provider reported $1.32 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.27 by $0.05.
 ASGN had a return on equity of 16.66% and a net margin of 5.48%.
-On average, equities research analysts predict that ASGN will post 5.05 earnings per share for the current year.
+The company had revenue of $974.90 million during the quarter, compared to analysts’ expectations of $964.25 million.
+As a group, research analysts predict that ASGN will post 5.05 EPS for the current fiscal year.

-In related news, CEO Theodore S. Hanson sold 8,902 shares of the business’s stock in a transaction dated Friday, August 20th.
-The stock was sold at an average price of $102.40, for a total transaction of $911,564.80.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Theodore S. Hanson sold 45,098 shares of the firm’s stock in a transaction that occurred on Wednesday, August 18th.
-The stock was sold at an average price of $103.39, for a total value of $4,662,682.22.
+In related news, Director Mariel A. Joliet sold 2,250 shares of the stock in a transaction on Friday, August 6th.
+The stock was sold at an average price of $103.68, for a total value of $233,280.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Theodore S. Hanson sold 8,902 shares of the stock in a transaction on Friday, August 20th.
+The shares were sold at an average price of $102.40, for a total value of $911,564.80.
 The disclosure for this sale can be found here.
-Insiders have sold 56,250 shares of company stock worth $5,807,527 in the last ninety days.
-3.20% of the stock is currently owned by insiders.
+Insiders sold a total of 56,250 shares of company stock valued at $5,807,527 over the last quarter.
+3.20% of the stock is owned by corporate insiders.

 ASGN, Inc engages in the provision of information technology and professional services in the technology, digital, creative, engineering, and life sciences fields in the commercial and government sectors.
 It operates through the following segments: Apex, Oxford, and ECS.
 The Apex segment offers technical, scientific, digital, and creative services and solutions to Fortune 1000 and mid-market clients.